 While pitch decks have a basic structure and items to cover, they will look slightly different depending on the funding round.
-A seed-stage won’t be able to cover the same information as a Series B. These necessary slides in your deck focus on the two primary concepts for any pitch deck: painting a clear story of the company’s growth narrative and what goals will be accomplished with the capital raised from the funding round.
+A seed round pitch deck won’t be able to cover the same information as a Series B deck.
+These necessary slides in your deck focus on the two primary concepts for any pitch deck: painting a clear story of the company’s growth narrative and what goals will be accomplished with the capital raised from the funding round.

 Executive Summary (Problem/Solution Descriptions)

 Pitch decks need to answer “why” a business exists, which you can craft through honing your company narrative within the first few slides of your presentation.
 Begin with the problem, the specific pain point(s) your company wants to address.
 Then, explain the solution for these pain points and how your product or service benefits customers.

 In later stages of maturity, this can become a snapshot of business performance.

 Including market insights, such as market size, market growth, and total addressable market (TAM), shows an awareness of where the company sees itself among its customer base.
 Your TAM will evolve as your product develops, so it’s important to continue updating this section as needed.